gjw13/Database-Management-System/README.md

 ### Parser
 Our top-down recursive parser iterates through a query to determine the necessary information to pass to the evaluator/back end of our system.
+* Assumption: Parenthesis and commas must not have spaces on both sides.

 ## Data Definition Language
 ### Implementation